Lords of Creation (role-playing game)

 Lords of Creation is a multi-genre tabletop role-playing game published by Avalon Hill in 1983.
-The game and its accompanying adventures were written by Tom Moldvay, who also worked on the games Dungeons & Dragons and Star Frontiers.
+Although expectations were high when Avalon Hill entered the role-playing game market, the game failed to find an audience and was discontinued relatively quickly.

 Description

 Lords of Creation is not set in a single genre but is designed to allow players to play their characters through scenarios in settings varying from fantasy to science fiction to modern espionage.
-Characters gain powers and skills as they progress, including magical abilities and high tech cybernetics.
+Characters gain powers and skills as they progress, including magical abilities and high-tech cybernetics.
 Their progression leads to demigod status – eventually powerful characters become "Lords of Creation", with the ability to create their own pocket universe.

-Players with a "Lord of Creation" character can then take on the role of gamemaster, refereeing the game in their character's pocket universe.
+A player whose character advances to level of "Lord of Creation" can then take on the role of gamemaster, refereeing the game in their character's pocket universe.